 Wear a plain white shirt and white pants or shorts.
 Put on orange or buy an inexpensive pair of white shoes and paint them orange.
 Put the poncho on over your shirt and wear the party hat over your mouth.

-- Use a poncho or shawl that has fringing on the edges so the wings look more like feathers.
+Use a poncho or shawl that has fringing on the edges so the wings look more like feathers for this goose costume.

 If you have white shorts for the outfit, find some orange tights to wear for the goose's bright orange legs.